nishanmudalige/intraspecies.competition/README.md

 # intraspecies.competition
-Logistic model for infraspecific competition and phase diagrams
+Logistic model for infraspecific competition with phase diagrams